-So working comes with it a few benefits.
+So working with pain comes with it a few benefits.
 As long as we do not exceed our limits because when we do that, it becomes torture.
 If you’re exceeding your limits you have to a) adjust work or b) adjust your chronic pain management.
 Or both.
 But certainly helping with chronic pain management goes a long way in helping a person continue to function in their workplace.
 I had to adjust work and even then it is difficult to function.
 Work is not exactly an easy feat with chronic pain.

 I still constantly fight myself over ambitions I have.
 What I believe I can do vs. what my body has historically told me I simply cannot do.
 Frustrates me immensely.
 Especially when it is also an enjoyment factor.
 What you enjoyed doing vs just a job.